 13) Noise-canceling headphones

-I bought my husband the Bose Noise-Canceling Headphones for Father’s Day last year; it was the best gift I ever bought for him.
+I bought my husband the Bose Noise-Canceling Headphones for Father’s Day last year; it was the best gift ever.
 He loves them.
 When I asked him what he couldn’t travel without, he said, “Noise-canceling headphones!”
 I hope he’s not trying to tell me something.

 14) Medications for common travel issues/First Aid Kit.

 Be prepared with the basics.
 There’s nothing worse than a sick kid or a sick family during vacation.
-Save time and money by packing the essentials.
+Packing the essentials will save you time and money.

 Bring the following over-the-counter medications/ointments for travel: